 Under the old UK system, Carer’s Allowance was the lowest of all working benefits.

-As soon as new social security powers were devolved to Scotland, we’ve introduced the Carer’s Allowance Supplement – which in 2020, put an extra £452.40 into carers’ pockets compared to carers in the rest of the UK.
+As soon as new social security powers were devolved to Scotland, we introduced the Carer’s Allowance Supplement – which puts around £460 extra each year into carers’ pockets compared to carers in the rest of the UK.

-Meanwhile, the UK government is ploughing ahead with more cuts…
+Meanwhile, the UK government is imposing more cuts and a costly Brexit…

 Tory welfare cuts have been slammed by the UN special rapporteur – who also praised Scotland’s different approach

 Leading UN poverty expert, Prof. Philip Alston, accused the UK government in his report of “systematic immiseration of a significant part of the British population” – comparing the Tory welfare policies to the creation of 19th-century workhouses.

 In the same report, Alston said the Scottish welfare system is “thriving” – with Scotland on “a very different trajectory” to the rest of the UK in its approach to social security.